 For 25 Years, DDC Has Championed Italian Design in America

-The Hakakians have zealously promoted singular tastes, making space for distinctive objects both in their luxurious showrooms and in the wider landscape of American interiors.
+For 25 years, the Hakakians have zealously championed singular tastes, making space for distinctive objects both in their luxurious showrooms and in the wider landscape of American interiors.

 The Hakakian brothers—Danny, Siamak, and Babak (left to right)—curate forward-thinking products, like Lindsey Adelman’s Knotty Bubbles chandelier and the Simplicity Dining Table by Ennio Arosio, with a canny eye on the American market.